nll004/express_API_jobly/readme.md

 # Jobly - Cummulative Project
-Springboard Software Engineering Bootcamp - Cohort Jan 2022 Project completion date 9/2/22
+Springboard Software Engineering Bootcamp - Cohort Jan 2022

+Project start Sept.
+2022

 ## Assignment
 Given a working API, I was tasked with adding test and documentation for some existing functions then asked to introduce several new features and endpoints.

-## Programs Used
+## Technologies Used
 - Node.js
 - Express.js
 - PG database driver